-Arlington has seven wonderful farmers markets.
-View a map of all the farmers markets.
+Arlington has many wonderful farmers markets.
+View a list of all the farmers markets in our county.

 Information for All Vendors

-- Food produced using a method or facility already inspected and approved by Virginia Department of Agriculture and Consumer Services (VDACS)
+- Virginia Department of Agriculture and Consumer Services (VDACS) inspection and approval

-- Food produced for or at an entity exempted from the Virginia Board of Health Regulations (12VAC4-421) pursuant to Code of Virginia 35.1-14.
+- Exemption from the Virginia Board of Health Regulations

 Call Arlington County Public Health Division’s Environmental Health office at 703-228-7400 with any questions or concerns about farmers market licensing.
 You may also visit the Virginia Department of Health webpage to learn more.